radiantlogic-v8/documentation-new/documentation/tuning/persistent-cache.md

 *Create an LDIF from a Snapshot*

 If this is the first time you’ve initialized the persistent cache, then you should choose this option.
-An LDIF formatted file is generated from the virtual view and then imported into the local RadiantOne Universal Directory store.
+An LDIF formatted file is generated from the virtual view and then imported into the local RadiantOne Directory store.

 *Initialize from an Existing LDIF File*